New Zealand women's national rugby union team: Coaches

 The following table lists every head coach of the Black Ferns, from 1991 to the present day.
 Every Black Ferns head coach has been a New Zealander.

-Allan Bunting was the most recent head coach, as of November 2025.
+Whitney Hansen is the most recent head coach, as of December 2025.
 Wayne Smith is the first and, to date, the only Black Ferns head coach to be named World Rugby Coach of the Year at the World Rugby Awards.